General Info – Summary

 Family: Combretaceae (Bushwlillow family).
 In this family, there are about 16 genera, containing about 530 species.
 In South Africa, there are 5 genera and 41 species.
 Here the genera with Trees include Combretum, Lumnitzera, Pteleopsis and Terminalia.
 The simple and usually entire Leaves lack stipules.
 Flowers are usually bisexual, usually with twice the number of stamens as sepals or petals.
 The inferior Ovary has 1 locule and usually only 1 of the ovules develops into a seed.
 Fruit is usually indehiscent and can be winged or ridged.

-Name derivation: Combretuma climbing plant named by Pliny (AD 61-113). zeyheri – the first collector of this plant was Carl Ludwig Zeyher (1799-1858) in Magaliesberg in 1835.
-He put together a descriptive account of some South African plants.
+Name derivation: Combretumnamed by Pliny (AD 61-113) for a climbing plant. zeyheri – the first collector of this plant was Carl Ludwig Zeyher (1799-1858) in the Magaliesberg mountain range in 1835.
+The mountain range is mainly composed of quartzite (rock composed almost entirely of quartz.
+It is non-foliated and usually forms from the metamorphosis of sandstone).
+Carl Ludwig Zeyher also put together a descriptive account of some South African plants.
 Unfortunately, many of his collected specimens were lost.

 Tree

-The common bushveld Tree (photo 103) is graceful, spreading, and erect with a rounded crown.
+This Tree (photo 103) is seldom a shrub.
+It is graceful, spreading, and erect with a rounded crown.
 The plant may be single or multi-stemmed and can reach up to 15m high but is usually less than this.
 The possibly twisted trunk has a diameter of up to 38cm.
 The drooping (especially after fruit formation), light brown or grey Branches tend to be slender and occur low down on the trunk.
-The trunk may be reddish or light brown to grey.
-The hairy young Stems are fairly smooth and have whitish Bark that becomes rough, flaking and mottled with age (photo 98).
+Young branches have thickened Nodes (points on a stem where the buds, leaves, and branching twigs originate).
+The space between 2 nodes is the Internode.
+The trunk may be reddish (photo 98) or light brown to grey.
+The hairy young Stems are fairly smooth and have whitish Bark that becomes rough, flaking and mottled with age.
 Shed pieces of bark may reveal the reddish underbark (photo 98).

 Leaves

 The large deciduous Leaves are simple (have a single blade, which may have incisions that are not deep enough to divide the blade into leaflets).
 They are usually opposite (photo 92), but on young branches they may appear in whorls of 3.
-Leaves tend to develop in cluster towards the ends of branches.
+Leaves tend to develop in clusters towards the ends of branches.
 The leaf Shape is elliptic, oblong or obovate.
-Most of the Hair present on young leaves is lost and apart from the main veins making the leathery adult leaves are almost hairless.
+Most of the Hair present on young leaves is lost and, apart from the main veins, the leathery adult leaves are almost hairless.
 Leaves may be the biggest of the indigenous Combretum genus range: (14) 9 x 5 (10) cm and may have a yellow tinge.
-In autumn, the leaves turn a clear yellow and may remain on the tree until the emergence of new flowers.
-The Midrib and the 7-10 pairs of lateral veins and net veining are visible but are not deeply sunken above.
+In autumn, the leaves turn a yellowish to reddish colour and may remain on the tree until the emergence of new flowers.
+The Midrib and the 7-10 pairs of lateral veins (photo 95) and net veining are visible but are not deeply sunken above.
 Veins are clearly visible and slightly prominent below (photo 92).
 Here, hairy Domatia (occur in axils of principal side veins.
 To the naked eye, the domatia appear as small bumps.
 They are intended to be used by organisms that have a symbiotic relationship with the plant and are developed by plants to form a shelter for insects, fungi or mites) may be present.
 Domatia are visible if you carefully observe the upper side of the leaf (photo 95).
 Scales are present on the underside but are not visible to the naked eye.
 The bluntly pointed, rounded, flat or notched Apex may bend slightly upwards (photo 95).
 The Base is either narrowed or rounded.
-The Margin may be wavy and is entire (with a continuous margin, not in any way indented).
-The hairy Petiole (leaf stalk) has a slightly swollen base (photo 95) and is up to 1cm long.
+The Margin may be wavy (photo 95) and is entire (with a continuous margin, not in any way indented).
+The hairy Petiole (leaf stalk) is grooved on top has a slightly swollen base (photo 95) and is up to 1cm long.

 Flowers

-The densely arranged, small, and bisexual Flowers are in groups of axillary Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk).
+The densely arranged, small, and bisexual Flowers are in groups of axillary (growing between stem and leaf) Spikes (simple indeterminate inflorescence with sessile flowers on a single unbranched stalk) with a tomentose (covered with densely matted woolly hairs) peduncle (stalk of flower cluster).
 These spikes are up to 8cm long and flowers usually appear before or with the new leaves.
-They are impressive when in profusion but may be unpleasantly scented (for us).
-Each flower is white to greenish-yellow with a red centre.
+They are impressive when in profusion.
+Each flower is white to greenish-yellow with a red centre and is 4-merous (-merous – having a specific number of parts).
 Individual flowers have 4 Sepals in the Calyx.
-There are 4 Petals in the Corolla that are obovate to triangular and small – up to 2,5mm long.
+There are 4 yellow triangular Petals in the Corolla that are obovate to triangular and small – up to 2,5mm long.
 The 8 orange Anthers are dorsifixed and versatile (hung or attached near the middle, and usually moving freely).
 There is a single Pistil (a unit of the Gynoecium, the female element of the flower, composed of the Ovary, Style and Stigma).
-The pistil contains an inferior Ovary with a slender, free Style.
-(Sep-Nov).
+The pistil contains an inferior Ovary with a long slender, free Style.
+(Aug-Nov and occasionally to Jan).

 Fruit

-The large, stiff and shiny Fruit is a samara (a dry, indehiscent winged fruit.
-The 4 wings are papery and develop from the ovary wall).
-The 4 papery wings are initially green and turn a light golden brown (photo 99) and finally dark brown (photo 371).
+The large, stiff and shiny Fruit is a samara (a simple dry, indehiscent winged fruit.
+Each wing is papery and develops from the ovary wall).
+In this plant the 4 papery wings (photo 100) are initially green and turn a light golden brown (photo 99) and finally dark brown (photo 371).
 This fruit is the Largest of the indigenous members of the Combretum genus – reaching up to 10 x 7cm and is diagnostic.
 Each fruit contains a single Seed (photo 369).
 Although they are individually of low density for dispersal, the fruit occurs in such large numbers that they cause the branches to bend.
 The fruit makes an easy to hear rustling noise in the wind – especially in winter when the leaves have fallen.
 (Dec-Oct).

 Distribution & Ecology